fs-c/fsoc.space/posts/cheating-in-osu-mania.md

 [ { time: 1000, down: true, key: 'd' },
   { time: 1128, down: false, key: 'd' } ]
 ```

-_For readability I’ve borrowed from the JSON syntax here._

 An important calculation to consider in the CSV to `hitpoint` conversion is that of the `column` property.
 We know that `x` determines the column, and the documentation provides us with the following formula: